 |Certificates of Deposit|| ||$1000 for all terms|

-First State Bank of St. Charles has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-First State Bank of St. Charles does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+First State Bank of St. Charles has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+First State Bank of St. Charles does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First State Bank of St. Charles's CD rates are fair in comparison to other U.S. banks.Back to Overview
+First State Bank of St. Charles's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a First State Bank of St. Charles Near Me

-First State Bank of St. Charles has six locations across the U.S.Back to Overview
+First State Bank of St. Charles has six branches in the U.S.Back to Overview